On November 25, the documentary of the life of the Argentine singer-songwriter was released. This is what we saw

 In June of this year, National Geographic announced the second installment of its special BIOS, Lives that marked yours, which revolves around the life story of exemplary characters.
 This second installment was about Gustavo Cerati, the leader of the Argentine band Soda Stereo.
 Since then fans of the band, Cerati and Argentine rock were looking forward to the premiere of the documentary, which promised unpublished images of the singer and his life.
 This Sunday, November 25, we were finally able to see it and this is what we saw.

-The documentary is divided into two parts as episodes, but in total lasts about two hours.
+The documentary is divided IGNORE INTO two parts as episodes, but in total lasts about two hours.
 It has interviews of artists and relatives of Gustavo Cerati, of whom we will talk later, but it is also told from the spaces inhabited by the singer.
 It is led by the Chilean singer Javiera Mena, who travels the streets of Buenos Aires for which Cerati walked and enters the house where he grew up.
 Thus, the documentary tells us about this idol, taking us by the hand to the places where he composed his most well-known lyrics, showing us his intimate places, the places where he slept and where he thought.

 The documentary takes a chronological journey that begins in his childhood and in his beginnings in music.
 Then his colleagues from Soda Stereo narrate the beginnings of the band.
 The viewer can also see the stories behind the song Animal Song, the epic concert on July 9, and the separation of Soda.
 He also investigates the solo albums of Cerati as Amor Amarillo and Soda's return to the stage in 2007.
 Finally, his friends comment on what they experienced during the last four years of Cerati's life, after the ACV, and his later death.